 Addressing Mixed Hearing Loss

-You might be wondering how to treat mixed hearing loss, since there are so many different causes.
-The Hearing Loss Association of America recommends to address the cause of conductive hearing loss first, before the sensorineural.
+You might be wondering how to treat mixed hearing loss since there are so many different causes.
+The Hearing Loss Association of America recommends addressing the cause of conductive hearing loss first, before the sensorineural.
 However, each person must be treated individually because the degree of sensorineural and conductive hearing loss differs from person to person.